Transfer and finish your bachelor's for $20,000

 Who it's for

-Transfer students or Strayer University associate’s grads who:
+Transfer students or Strayer University associate grads who:

-- Must transfer in 30 or more quarter credits
+- Transfer in 30 or more quarter credits

-- Enroll in a Strayer bachelor’s degree for fall 2020
+- Enroll in a Strayer bachelor’s degree and start classes Jan.
+4, 2021

 - Maintain a GPA of 2.0 or greater

 - Skip no more than two consecutive quarters at a time

 If you’re a new student with 30 or more quarter credits to transfer or an associate graduate, you may be eligible to complete a bachelor’s degree for $20,000.
 Simply register for a Strayer bachelor’s program, meet eligibility requirements and once you reach the tuition cap of $20,000, we’ll cover all remaining tuition and fees.